zeThijs/DynEnter/readme.md

     Source has low limits when it comes to dynamic entities count.
     If one can have dynamic entities unloaded, and load them at points on the map where they are needed you can circumvent these limits.
     Another benefit is potential performance increases, for clients as well as for servers and shorter initial loading times.
-    One negative is possible lag from ingame loading of assets, as i havent implemented precaching as an option yet.
+    One negative is possible lag from ingame loading of assets, as i havent implemented precaching at mapload as an option yet.

 ## HOWTO use: